Facebook Twitter

 Why R.I.C.E.?

-Posted on July 26, 2021 by Tracey Bankos
+Posted on December 26, 2021 by Tracey Bankos

 What is R.I.C.E. and why do you want it?
 Among the most recommended icing techniques for reducing inflammation and treating minor injuries is R.I.C.E., an acronym for rest, ice, compression and elevation.
 It's best used for pulled muscles, sprained ligaments, soft tissue injury, and joint aches.
 Applying R.I.C.E. treatments will decrease pain, inflammation, muscle spasms, swelling and tissue damage.
 It achieves this by reducing blood flow from local vessels near the injury and decreasing fluid hemorrhaging as a result of cell damage.